borelian/LandS_exact_solution/README.md

 In this file, we present a partition of the 10<sup>6</sup> scenarios into 1374 subsets.
 For each subset *P*, we present the corresponding average demand *d<sub>j</sub><sup>P</sup>* and its probability (*|P|/10<sup>6</sup>*).
 If you solve the problem for these aggregated scenarios, you get a lower bound of the optimal solution (because this is equivalent to aggregate the last constraints of the problem for each subset *P*).
 On the other hand, if you fix the solution *x*=(0.84, 3.40, 1.88, 5.88), then you can solve the remaining problem (more simply, solve each subproblem *y<sup>s</sup>* separately) and get an upper bound of the optimal solution.
 You should get the same bounds, showing the optimality of x<sup>*</sup>!

- **Very important: You need to do this using an exact solver, like QSopt_ex,** which use rational numbers to avoid rounding errors.
+ **Very important:  To do this, an exact solver is needed, like QSopt_ex,** which use rational numbers to avoid rounding errors.

 You can find here a Jupyter notebook to validate this result.
 It requires the Python interface of QSopt_ex from https://github.com/jonls/python-qsoptex.